 This program provides an internship program wherein they may conduct real projects as a practical study within industrial contexts.
 The program develops the students’ abilities to be involved in professional practices, and ethical and organizational responsibilities.
 Furthermore, the industrial internship program provides students with real experiences in the workplace and leverages their ability to cope with the international working environment.
 In addition, a series of study/field trips to visit professionals and industries will be conducted to give good grounds for having a broad overview of the industry.
 These experiences support individual career aspirations and may provide social and professional networks.

 - Sarjana Komputer (S.Kom) from BINUS UNIVERSITY

-- Dual Degree with Bachelor of Information Technology (B.I.T.) from Queensland University of Technology in Queensland, Australia
+- Double Degree with Bachelor of Information Technology (B.I.T.) from Queensland University of Technology in Queensland, Australia

-- Dual Degree with Bachelor of Computer and Information Sciences (BCIS) from Auckland University of Technology in Auckland, New Zealand
+- Double Degree with Bachelor of Computer and Information Sciences (B.C.I.S.) from Auckland University of Technology in Auckland, New Zealand

-- Dual Degree with a Bachelor of Art (B.A.) from Cologne Business School in Cologne, Germany
+- Double Degree with a Bachelor of Art (B.A.) from Cologne Business School in Cologne, Germany

-- Dual Degree with a Bachelor of Science (BSc. – Hons.) in Business Information Systems from Northumbria University, Newcastle, United Kingdom.
+- Double Degree with a Bachelor of Science (BSc. – Hons.) in Business Information Systems from Northumbria University, Newcastle, United Kingdom.

-- Dual Degree with a Master of Commerce in Information System and Technology (M.Com) from Macquarie University, Australia.
+- Double Degree with a Master of Commerce in Information System and Technology (M.Com) from Macquarie University, Australia.

 |Business Information Systems||√||S.Kom|